 Dr. Hermann Fritz is an associate professor of civil engineering at the Georgia Institute of Technology (Georgia Tech).
-He is an expert on tsunamis and coastal hazards, such as submarine landslides and hurricane storm surges, as well as their mitigation and coastal protection.
+He is an expert on tsunamis and coastal hazards, such as hurricane storm surges and submarine landslides, as well as their mitigation and coastal protection.
 Dr. Fritz has led or participated in more than a dozen post-disaster reconnaissance campaigns encompassing tsunami, hurricane, landslide, and earthquake events.

 Dr. Fritz's research centers on fluid dynamic aspects of natural hazards such as tsunamis, hurricane storm surges and landslides as well as their mitigation and coastal protection.
 Dr. Fritz obtained his Doctorate degree (Dr. Sc.
 Techn.
 ETH) in 2002 from the Swiss Federal Institute of Technology in Zurich (Switzerland).